 The Gloster Meteor

 The Gloster Meteor, which saw very limited action at the end of the Second World War, mainly against the V1 Flying Bomb, was the first Allied jet-propelled aircraft.
-Although Frank Whittle, in the face of insuperable difficulties, had run the world’s first gas turbine turbojet at the British Thomson-Houston works at Rugby in April 1937, Britain had been very slow to exploit the potential of the turbojet powered aeroplane.
+Although Frank Whittle, in the face of almost insuperable difficulties, had run the world’s first gas turbine turbojet at the British Thomson-Houston works at Rugby in April 1937, Britain had been very slow to exploit the potential of the turbojet powered aeroplane.